cvg/lamaria/README.md

 ```

 ## Downloading the dataset
-Our dataset is fully hosted via the archive [here](https://cvg-data.inf.ethz.ch/lamaria/).
+Our dataset is fully hosted via the archive <a href="https://cvg-data.inf.ethz.ch/lamaria/" target="_blank" rel="noopener noreferrer">here</a>.

 ### Quickstart
 We provide a small script `quickstart.sh` that downloads one sequence from the archive.
 The standalone evaluations and example visual-inertial optimization can be run on the downloaded demo data.